Adrinalin4ik/nestjs-graphql-resolver/README.md

 ```
 ## Subscribers
 To use subscribers you have to set `installSubscriptionHandlers: true` in your GraphqlModuleOptions.
-Also you have to me sure that appolo-server-express is installed.
+Also you have to be sure that `appolo-server-express` is installed.
 Then you'll be able to use `@AutoMutation` decorator instead of `@Mutation`.

-Decorator has all options from `@Mutation` and `@Subscriber` decorator
+`@AutoMutation` decorator has all options from `@Mutation` and `@Subscriber` decorator

 #### Examples